-Sprinting is the foundation of High Intensity Interval Training (HIIT), and will make your legs big, strong, fast, and powerful.
+Sprinting is the foundation of High-Intensity Interval Training (HIIT), and will make your legs big, strong, fast, and powerful.
 Sprints are great for developing endurance, but also for developing lean muscle mass and speed strength.
+If you want to develop your writing skills you can visit services like thesishelpers.com, but for sprinting these tips will teach you how to sprint faster.

 Ever seen a skinny sprinter?
 I didn’t think so.